Oklahoma City bus accident lawyer representing injured passengers against transit companies

 What compensation can you recover after a bus accident in Oklahoma?

 Oklahoma law allows people injured in bus accidents to recover economic damages for measurable financial losses, non-economic damages for pain and quality-of-life impacts, and punitive damages in cases involving gross negligence or reckless conduct.
 The total value of your claim depends on the severity of your injuries, the cost of your medical care, and the degree of fault assigned to the responsible parties.
-In fatal crashes, surviving family members may have a separate wrongful death claim as well.
+In fatal crashes, surviving family members may have a separate § 1053 cause of action brought by the personal representative as well.

 Medical expenses Emergency care, surgery, hospitalization, rehabilitation, prescription medications, future medical needs.
-Under 12 O.S. § 3009.1, Oklahoma courts use the amounts actually paid for your treatment, not the higher amounts originally billed by providers. $85,000 in hospital bills and ongoing physical therapy after spinal injury
+Under 12 O.S. § 3009.1, Oklahoma courts use the amounts actually paid for treatment, not the higher amounts originally billed. $85,000 in hospital bills and ongoing physical therapy after a spinal injury

-Lost wages Income lost while recovering, including sick days, vacation time, and bonuses $24,000 in missed paychecks during 6-month recovery
+Lost wages Income lost while recovering, including sick days, vacation time, and bonuses $24,000 in missed paychecks during a six-month recovery

 Loss of earning capacity Reduced future earnings if your injuries prevent you from returning to your prior occupation Forklift operator who can no longer perform physical labor